 The distance to BC Children’s Hospital is 107 km, which is about the length of two and a half marathons.
-Lee has never run a marathon before (neither has Van Klei, although he’s signed up for one in May) so he admits he’s “diving into it headfirst.”
+Back in March, Lee said he had never run a marathon before (neither had Van Klei, although he signed up for one in May) so he admits he’s “diving into it headfirst.”

-They’ve been training for about two months under Race’s 35-week program.
-They started off running three days a week which is increased to four days a week.
+They’ve been training under Race’s 35-week program.
+They started off running three days a week which increased to four days a week.
 Each week includes one long run which increases in distance as the months go by.
-Near the end of the training, the longest run they’ll be doing is 60 km.
+Near the end of training, the longest run they’ll be doing is 60 km.